Nicholas Beam

 How do you balance your personal time with medical school?

-Honestly, finding good balance between studying and your personal sanity is a huge struggle.
+Honestly, finding a good balance between studying and your personal sanity is a huge struggle.
 I have found that consistently setting aside time for things other than studying is a huge help.
 Whether that is watching some TV or going for a run, just taking 30 minutes or an hour each day has helped me to find more balance.

 I also make time for my friends, especially those outside of medical school.
 It is easy to lose track of those people because you are so focused, but spending some time every couple weeks with my close friends helps me keep the stress mostly at bay.